-- 4. How do the exports and imports of the European Union, to and from countries outside the EU, compare to those of the United States? - Ans: EU exports are larger than US exports, and EU imports are also larger than US imports.
-(This became true in the data reported in class for 2009 and later.
-The second was not true in prior years.) - 5. a.
+4. How do the exports and imports of the European Union, to and from countries outside the EU, compare to those of the United States?

+Ans: EU exports are larger than US exports, but US imports are larger than eu imports.
+(This became true in the data reported in class for 2012.
+The second was not true in several prior years.)

+5. a.
 Name one industry in which the United States is a major net exporter (that is, it exports more than it imports).